wisdomlabs-si/plusplusone/docs/Designer.md

 #### Edit [properties]

-For each property of the selected element, new action to edit this properties is created.
+For each property of the selected element, new action to edit these properties is created.
 The properties are collected from underlying model (schema).

 ![Edit](./images/edit_prop.png "Edit")